bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

 ### Creating the Account

-To create a Bitmark Account using the BitmarkCLI:
+To create a Bitmark Account using the Bitmark CLI:

 * Install [Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md)